Case Reflections

 how colours hold memory, how form reveals tension,

-and how, in the act of making, both therapist and client are changed.
+and how, in the act of making, both practitioner and client are changed.

 Each case is offered not as instruction, but as observation —

-an honest record of the living, breathing process of art therapy.
+an honest record of the living, breathing process of art-based healing modules.